osm2go/osm2go/readme.md

 and you may actually leave and restart osm2go without losing those changes.
 Selecting upload from the menu will first give you a raw overview of what will happen.
 You'll be told how many way and nodes you've changed, how many have been deleted and how many have been created newly.
-Currently the "relation" row will always contain zeros as osm2go does not support relations yet.
-But please take a short look at the numbers presented for ways and nodes.
+Please take a short look at the numbers presented.
 Do they make sense?
 Do they e.g. indicate that something is to be deleted, but you didn't delete anything?
 Please don't go ahead then, but try to figure out what happened.

 If everything looks reasonable, then enter your OpenStreetMap account data into the username and password fields and click ok.
 A new window will